OpenNHM/Deadwood_PRA/README.md

 Due to data restrictions we cannot provide the required reference DTM.
 Users are referred to the official regional data provider.

-For the study area Kals am Großglockner, the data can be downloaded here:
+For the study area Kals am Großglockner, the reference_DTM can be downloaded here:
 [TIRIS data portal](https://www.tirol.gv.at/sicherheit/geoinformation/geodaten-tiris/laserscandaten/)

 For details, we refer to the corresponding publication: